Phuket

 • Ferry from Krabi

-Direct services from Klong Jilad Pier (Krabi) to Rassada Pier (Phuket)
+Klong Jilad Pier to Rassada Pier

-• Overland from Bangkok by Bus
+• Bus from Bangkok

-Direct overnight bus services from Bangkok's Southern Bus Terminal to Phuket Bus Terminal 2
+Southern Bus Terminal to Phuket Bus Terminal 2

 Safety Advice